<timeline 1997>

 March 14, 1997

-• Rich Mullins and the Ragamuffin band perform in South Bend, IN for the television special "Live From Studio B."
+• Rich Mullins and the Ragamuffin band perform in South Bend, IN for the television special "Live From Studio B." Following the live show, they tape an additional set of songs.

 Set List: I Will Sing/Sing Your Praise to the Lord/If I Stand/The Dream (Jimmy A)/Calling Out Your Name/78 Eatonwood Green/Harlan County Waltz/The Color Green/Brother's Keeper/Man of No Reputation (Rick Elias)/Elijah/Awesome God